-PERIOD OJT HOURS RELATED TRAINING

-1 0-1000 Satisfactory progress

-2 1000-2000 Satisfactory progress by the JATC

-3 2000-3500 Satisfactory progress by the JATC 4 3500-5000 Satisfactory progress by the JATC 5 5000-6500 Satisfactory progress by the JATC 6 6500-8000 Satisfactory progress by the JATC
+PERIOD OJT HOURS RELATED TRAINING 1 0-1000 Satisfactory progress 2 1000-2000 Satisfactory progress by the JATC 3 2000-3500 Satisfactory progress by the JATC 4 3500-5000 Satisfactory progress by the JATC 5 5000-6500 Satisfactory progress by the JATC 6 6500-8000 Satisfactory progress by the JATC

 Section 7.12(b) An individual Employer shall employ only apprentices secured from the Committee.
 The Committee will determine whether or not any individual Employer is entitled to an apprentice, as well as the total number of apprentices to be assigned to that Employer.
-The Committee shall allow each qualified Employer a ratio of one (1) first year apprentice to one apprentice to three journeymen in any shop as shown below:
+The Committee shall allow each qualified Employer a ratio of one (1) first year apprentice to one apprentice to three journeymen journey level electricians in any shop as shown below:

+Number of

-Number of Maximum Number of
+Journey Wiremen Level Maximum Number of

-Journey Wiremen Apprentices / Unindentured
+Electricians Apprentices / Unindentured

 1 - 3 2

 4 - 6 4

 Etc. Etc.

-If 1st year or unindentured are not available and upper level are, they can be used in lieu of the 1st year or unindentured to complete the allowable apprentices and vice-versa.
-The first person on a job shall be a Journeyman Wireman.
-The Employer is allowed a ratio of one (1) apprentice to one (1) journeyman per job site.
+If 1st year or unindentured apprentices are not available and upper level are, they can be used in lieu of the 1st year or unindentured to complete the allowable apprentices and vice-versa.

+The first person on a job shall be a Journeyman Wireman Journey Level Electrician.
+The Employer is allowed a ratio of one (1) apprentice to one (1) journeyman journey level electrician per job site.